VigneshvickyData/End-to-End-ML-Project-Diabetes-Prediction-/README.md

+# Diabetes Prediction Project in the Healthcare Domain

 # Diabetes Prediction Web Application

 A web application that predicts whether a person is diabetic or not based on medical data inputs.
 This project uses machine learning to make predictions and provides a user-friendly web interface for interaction.